Japanese names often have a “ko” at the end. My name is Yu”ko”,also. This “ko” means “child of “.

 In Spanish, names with the letter “O” means male, right?
 I used to get calls from whores at night when I stayed in a cheap hotel in front of Madrid’s train station.
 They made a mistake me as a guy.
 Hahaha😛

-this texture is creamy and savory…also, melts on the tongue.
-This texture is hard to describe.
+This texture is creamy and savory…also, melts on the tongue.
+I can not describe about this texture…

-Tarako means cod roe.
-We often eat this raw or Mentaiko, spicy tasted cod roe.
+We often eat this raw, grilled or “Mentaiko (明太子)”, spicy tasted cod roe.
 This is famous food in Fukuoka.

 We often eat them raw on the rice as a side dish or mixed with pasta.

 Mentaiko, Tarako pasta is now then one of our national dish!

 There is a mentaiko mayonnaise.
 This is delicious spread on bread and toasted.
 Check it out!

 They are salted, so we eat to remove salt in water before eating.